deployphp/recipes/docs/cpanel.md

 ### Description
 This is a recipe that uses the [cPanel 2 API](https://documentation.cPanel.net/display/DD/Guide+to+cPanel+API+2).

 Unfortunately the [UAPI](https://documentation.cPanel.net/display/DD/Guide+to+UAPI) that is recommended does not have support for creating addon domains.
-The main idea behind is for staging purposes but I guess you can use it for other interesting conecpts.
+The main idea behind is for staging purposes but I guess you can use it for other interesting concepts.

 The idea is, every branch possibly has its own staging domain/subdomain (staging-neat-feature.project.com) and database db_neat-feature_project so it can be tested.
 This recipe can make the domain/subdomain and database creation part of the deployment process so you don't have to manually create them through an interface.